South Jordan homes and businesses evacuated after ‘concerning’ material found inside home

-SOUTH JORDAN, Utah (ABC4 News) – The South Jordan Police Department responded to a concerning SWAT situation at a home near 3400 West in South Jordan Thursday night.
+SOUTH JORDAN, Utah (ABC4 News) – The South Jordan Police Department responded to a concerning SWAT situation at a home near 3400 West 10300 South in South Jordan Thursday night.

 According to Matt Pennington with the South Jordan Police Department, the situation was part of a five-day operation.
 Around 11 p.m.
-Thursday police served a search warrant to 42-year-old Ryan Mcmanigal, in attempts to take weapons inside his home.
-Police say Mcmanigal is restricted from owning weapons due to an active protective order.
+Thursday police served a search warrant to 42-year-old Ryan McManigal, in attempts to take weapons inside his home.
+Police said McManigal is restricted from owning weapons due to an active protective order.

 When officials entered the home and learned of the materials inside, the West Valley Bomb Squad was called to the scene.
 Police said there was enough evidence inside the home to confirm his threats.